Back Up Render Postgres to Amazon S3

-In this guide we’ll show you how to backup your PostgreSQL instance to Amazon S3.
+In this guide we'll show you how to back up your Render Postgres instance to Amazon S3.

-You will need a Render PostgreSQL instance and an Amazon Web Services (AWS) account for this guide.
+You will need a Render Postgres database and an Amazon Web Services (AWS) account for this guide.

 By following this guide, you'll be able to: